sublime303/wifiStuff/README.md

 - Database logging is optional - scripts work without it
 - Use `Ctrl+C` to stop capture gracefully
 - SSID keywords are case-insensitive
+- Use `--unique` flag to discover unique device+network relationships
+- In unique mode: only logs/displays new device+SSID pairs (great for wardriving!)
+- With database: remembers pairs from previous sessions; without: tracks current session only

 ## File Structure